Xiangyu-Hu/SPHinXsys/docs/_posts/2024-09-20-tensile-instability-p3.md

 ## Numerical examples

-In this part, we demonstrate that the typical numerical simulations which identified in the literature suffering from tensile instability, are numerically stable, i.e. without particle clustering, artificial fracture or zigzag stress pattern, if the non-hourglass formulation (denoted as SPH-ENOG) introduced in the last part is employed.
+In this part, we demonstrate that the typical numerical simulations which are identified in the literature suffering from tensile instability, are numerically stable, i.e. without particle clustering, artificial fracture or zigzag stress pattern, if the non-hourglass formulation (denoted as SPH-ENOG) is employed.
 In the following,
 the numerical results obtained by the original SPH (denoted as SPH-OG) method and artificial stress (denoted as SPH-OAS) method are also given as reference.